dotnet/EntityFramework.Docs/entity-framework/core/index.md

 ms.prod: entity-framework
 uid: core/index
 ---

 # Entity Framework Core

-> [!WARNING]
+> [!NOTE]
 > This documentation is for EF Core.
-For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).
+For EF6.x, see [Entity Framework 6](../ef6/index.md).

-Entity Framework (EF) Core is a lightweight and extensible version of the popular Entity Framework data access technology.
+Entity Framework (EF) Core is a lightweight, extensible, and cross-platform version of the popular Entity Framework data access technology.

 EF Core is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
 It eliminates the need for most of the data-access code that developers usually need to write.
 EF Core supports many database engines, see [Database Providers](providers/index.md) for details.